 A self-proclaimed music historian, Eric has an encyclopedic knowledge of the Billboard Hot 100 charts and is an avid music fan and collector.
 He has interviewed artists ranging from Kenny Loggins and Donna Summer to Bruce Johnston of The Beach Boys and Roger McGuinn of The Byrds.
 He also enjoys presidential politics, professional and college sports, pop culture and celebrity obituaries.

 John Brhel joined the staff at Binghamton University in 2013.
-As assistant communications and outreach coordinator, he wears a number of hats.
-Along with writing stories for Inside, John handles B-Line and Dateline duties, writes website copy, and helps administrators and staff execute an eclectic assortment of marketing initiatives.
+As media and public relations coordinator, he wears a number of hats.
+Along with writing stories for Inside, John manages social media pages, writes news releases, and helps administrators and staff execute an eclectic assortment of marketing initiatives.

 Prior to joining the University, he worked as a copywriter and social media manager for dozens of clients around the globe, including digital marketing agencies, retail businesses and tech startups.
 He graduated from Ithaca College with a bachelor of arts in journalism.

-A lover of the written word, John spends most of his free time reading and writing fiction.
-When his face isn’t buried in a book, you’ll often find him running, hiking or playing music.
-He lives in Endicott with his wife, Sybil, and beagle, Lorelai.
+A lover of the written word, John spends most of his free time reading and writing.
+When his face isn’t buried in a book, you’ll often find him recording music, playing video games or running.
+He lives in Endicott with his wife, Sybil, and two furry friends, Lorelai and Lucy.

 Jonathan Cohen has been Binghamton University’s photographer since 2005.
 His passion for telling Binghamton’s story through photography sprouted from working as a photojournalist for nearly a decade after graduating with a bachelor of fine arts degree in 1996 from the University of Connecticut.